 Pay on our secure online payment site using a Visa or MasterCard.
 You will need your Customs entry or invoice number (top right hand corner of invoice eg, 4652498).
 Online payments attract a fee of 2.5%, charged and collected by Westpac.

 In the bill payments section, search for and select New Zealand Customs Service as the payee.
-Enter Customs entry or invoice number (top right hand corner of invoice eg, 4652498) in the ‘Particulars’ field, and enter version number (directly below entry number eg, 2) in the ‘Code’ field.
+Enter Customs entry or invoice number (top right hand corner of invoice eg, 4652498) in the ‘Particulars’ field.

 Alternatively, payments will only be accepted in New Zealand currency, and should be paid into the following account: